JDNorrey/CaptiveIndex/README.md

 # CaptiveIndex
- R package for captive population association index
+ R package for producing association indices for captive animal populations

 You can load the package in R using the `devtools` library: